 In the event that the recipient undertakes an approved leave of absence, the bursary shall be suspended.

-The bursary shall be administered by the School of Medicine and Dentistry, on behalf of the Selection Committee.
+The bursary shall be administered by the College of Medicine and Dentistry, on behalf of the Selection Committee.

 The funds of the bursary shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the bursary.